 Megan has visited Tromso in multiple seasons but I have only experienced it in summer… but I was instantly sold.

-Fresh off of a trip to the Lofoten Islands, I didn’t think anywhere could be a desirable ‘follow up’, but Tromso surprised me!
+Fresh off of a trip to the Lofoten Islands, I didn’t think anywhere could be a desirable ‘follow-up’, but Tromso surprised me!

 Tromso was the first place I truly felt the magic of the midnight sun.
 And while I saw it in Lofoten, it just hit differently in Tromso than in Lofoten.

-From first seeing Tromso from above on the plane to seeing it from above after a trip up Fjellheisen, this is why I think you should book a trip to Tromso in summer.
+From first seeing Tromso from above on the plane to seeing it from above after a trip up Fjellheisen, this is why I think you should book a trip to Tromso in the summer.

 And, of course, what to do there and some quick tips!